MODAJ18/SS-Platform/README.md

 In this project, Spark is the tool chosen for the batch layer.
 Batch scripts are written in Scala and compiled with sbt build tool.
 Multiple batch layer jobs are executed periodically throughout the day, where the batch layer jobs are retrieving raw data from HDFS and performing required tasks, and then saving the results in the Serving layer.
 Crontab is the main tool for scheduling various batch jobs.

-for the speed layer, spark structured streaming is utilized.
-Codes are written in Scala. streams layer serves to supplement the batch layer to immediately process and transform online transactions from customers orders, extracted data directly from kafka, processing it, and storing it in cassandra tables to serve near real-time data for the serving layer.
+for the speed layer, spark structured streaming is utilized. the script is written in Scala. streams layer serves to supplement the batch layer to immediately process and transform online transactions from customers orders, extracted data directly from kafka, processing it, and storing it in cassandra tables to serve near real-time data for the serving layer.

 Several Tasks performed by the pipeline:
 - preparing product sentiment scores, ratings, and sales information.